 The Rural Health Information Hub states that people in non-urban areas often travel long distances to receive services, and health care providers are less likely to recognize a mental illness in rural residents.

-Blake, Bach, Douglas, and Rosales all agree that a greater willingness to seek help for mental health challenges is forward progress, but Rosales says there are still obstacles that need to be addressed.
+Blake, Bach, Douglas, and Rosales all agreed that a greater willingness to seek help for mental health challenges is progress, but Rosales said there are still obstacles that need to be addressed.